 We are huge fans of the tankless water heater.
 It uses far less energy or fuel than a tank water heater and it takes up less space too.
 Tankless water heaters are reliable and long-lasting—but it’s important to know that tankless water heaters can run into trouble too.
 Tankless water heaters need repair from time to time.
 Luckily, you can always turn to our team for tankless water heater services.

 If a tankless water heater that runs on the natural gas supply in your home is not heating up properly, it probably has to do with the part of the system that heats it up: the burner.
+This is a common problem that is found especially in gas tankless water heaters.
 The burner may not light because the thermocouple, the safety device that senses when a flame is present, has worn out and needs to be replaced.
 Luckily, this is a fairly inexpensive parts replacement.
 Otherwise, you may need to clean the burners.

-A potential problem with tankless water heaters that run on electricity, which are common in our area, stems from their heating elements as well.
+One of the most common types of tankless water heaters that are found in our area is the electric tankless water heater.
+A potential problem with tankless water heaters that run on electricity stems from their heating elements as well.
 The difference is that an electric tankless water heater uses heating elements.
 Likely, a heating element will need replacement, although the problem could stem from a broken thermostat or even a tripped circuit breaker.

 Hard water, water with a lot of calcium in it, can allow for the buildup of scale, or sediment.
 Sediment buildup commonly affects tank water heaters by building up at the bottom of the tank, wearing it out, and creating pressure imbalances, which is why many people regularly flush their water heaters.